puurpl/onioNS/README.md

      Both of those records will need to be stored in TXT records as key:value pairs

 2. **Resolution on Exit Nodes**
    - Tor exit nodes can run an extra program or module to resolve UD domains to onion addresses, or could run modified hybrid resolvers.
+Until integration with the Tor browser the records should be returned as CNAME records.
    - This preserves the same security and decentralization Tor already offers for regular DNS.
+That relies on the exit nodes.
    - Multiple retrieval methods from multiple sources (including a local node) provide redundancy and trust minimization, either for individual nodes or across the network as is currently the case.

 3. **Client-Side Resolution**